XiaoyiHan6/MS-FSDB/README.md

 Dear Visitor,
 <br>
 &nbsp;&nbsp;Hello!
-If you would like to use our Unified FSD Datasets, please click on the Google Drive link, then <strong>input</strong> our <strong>Institution</strong> (school, company or None), and send a request for access to the shared folder.
+If you would like to use our Unified FSD Datasets, please click on the Google Drive link, then <strong>input</strong> your <strong>Institution</strong> (school, company or None), and send a request for access to the shared folder.
+If you do <strong>not provide</strong> your <strong>Institution</strong>, your application will be <strong>rejected</strong>.
+And our code provides the data processing and evaluation methods.
 Thank you.
 <br>
 <br>
 Best regards,